8ctopus/php-benchmark/README.md

 Custom tests are user fined tests in the `TestsUser` class.

-- `php benchmark.php --custom --filter ~baseline~` where filter corresponds to a regular expression matching the methods that you want to test.
+- `php benchmark.php --custom TestsUser --filter ~baseline~` where filter corresponds to a regular expression matching the methods that you want to test.
 If there are exactly two tests, then the test results will be compared.

 ## examples